willbaskett/grokking_in_both_directions/README.md

 ## Training Details

 ### Data:
-* Training data consisted of 10,000 randomly generated two digit sum equality in the form a±b==c±d consisting of integers in the range -99 to +99
+* Training data consisted of 10,000 randomly generated two digit sum equalities in the form a±b==c±d consisting of integers in the range -99 to +99
 * A leading and trailing padding token to indicate the start/end of each line, resulting in a maximum of 14 tokens

 ### Model/Training: